HOME

 In 1950, Irish Manuscripts Commission published an edition of the manuscript with an introduction by R. A. S. Macalister.

-The Book of Lismore is a vellum manuscript consisting of 198 folios, written in medieval Irish and composed around 1480, for lay patrons, Finghin Mac Cárthaigh Riabhach and his wife Caitlín.
+The Book of Lismore was written in the fifteenth century for Finghin Mac Cárthaigh Riabhach and his wife Caitlín.
 It was compiled in Timoleague and came into the possession of the Earl of Cork at Lismore Castle after a siege in the 1640s.
 It remained there until it's discovery in 1814.

 It contains secular and ecclesiastical texts.
-The Book contains the text of The Siege of Dámhgháire/Knocklong.
+The Book contains the text of The Siege of Dámgháire/Knocklong.
 It also contains a copy of the Travels of Marco Polo, the lives of the Saints, including Patrick, Colmcille, Brigid, Senán, Ciarán and Mochua, a copy of An Teanga Bithnua (The Ever-New Tongue) the title of a dialogue between the Hebrew sages and the apostle Philip.

 The Book also contains the Poems of Saint Molaise, The conquests of Charlemagne, a History of the Lombards, a copy of Lebor na Cert (The Book of Rights), on the taxes and tributes of the kingdoms of Ireland, The Triumph of Cellachán of Cashel "Caithreim Cellachain Caisil" on the wars between the Norse and the Irish, a medieval account of Antichrist, stories of Queen Maeve and The Táin and tales of Fionn mac Cumhaill from Acallamh na Senórach (Colloquy of the Ancients)